paralab/treu-web/index.md

 ## **How can I apply?**

-While the program is open to all, students with any of the following traits is especially encouraged to apply via the [**this NSF ETAP Portal**](https://www.nsf.gov/div/index.jsp?div=OAC).
+While the program is open to all, students with any of the following traits is especially encouraged to apply via the [**NSF ETAP Portal**](https://etap.nsf.gov/award/1125/opportunity/1354).
 Note that the **Application Deadline** is April 15, 2023, and that *we expect to fund only about 10 REUs*.

 We **especially** encourage applications from